genesiscommunitysuccess/docs/docs/04_web/04_integrations/03_React/03_sharing-data.md

 }
 ```

-This approach ensures that both simple and complex data types are passed accurately and efficiently, leveraging React's powerful JSX syntax and component architecture.
+This approach ensures that both simple and complex data types are passed accurately and efficiently, using React's JSX syntax and component architecture.

-### Using `reactify-wc` for wrapping
+### Using reactify-wc for wrapping

-For a smoother integration of web components into your React application, you can utilize the `reactify-wc` library. `reactify-wc` allows you to wrap your web components and use them as if they were native React components.
+The `reactify-wc` library enables you to wrap your web components and use them as if they were native React components.
+This integrates the web components smoothly into your React application.

 #### Example Usage